 Description: Do you have a song or spoken word you'd like to share with others?
 Perhaps something that has been encouraging in your own spiritual life?
 This will be an "open mic" time of sharing with your new campus family.

-Description: All new and returning college students are welcome.
-Enjoy a homemade breakfast and Sabbath School discussion.
+Description: All new and returning college students are welcome to become acquainted with these worship and study communities.

 Time: 11:45 a.m.–1:00 p.m.